 I am a long-time user of Shimano groupsets on my road bikes.
 I have a lot of experience with Shimano 105 and Shimano Ulterga Di2.
 However, I have also tried the SRAM RED eTap AXS.

-However, my friends have pointed out that with SRAM, you have to pay more for quality – the cheaper lines do not last as long as Shimano’s.
+However, my friends have pointed out that with SRAM, you have to pay more for quality – the cheaper groups do not last as long as Shimano’s.

 Components Differences